 If you’ve entered your profile information, you have a choice of self-publishing your profile on the event website and mobile apps so that event organizers and other attendees may view it and contact you if they so choose.
 Through your “my account” page, you can at any time publish, unpublish or delete your information.

-When you provide us with personal information to complete a purchase transaction, verify your credit card, place an order, purchase a ticket, arrange for a service or request a refund or an adjustment in your order, we assume you consent to our collecting it and using it for that specific reason.
-We also assume that you wish to share this information with the event organizer for that event.
+When you provide us with personal information to complete a purchase transaction, verify your credit card, place an order, purchase a ticket, arrange for a service or request a refund or an adjustment in your order, you provide your consent to our collecting it and using it for that specific reason.
+By providing this information, you are also consenting for us to share this information with the event organizer for that event on your behalf.

 If we ask you for personal information for a secondary reason, like marketing for our event planning services, we will ask you directly for your consent.
 Saying yes is called “opting in”.
 By opting in, you can tell us that this collection, for the purpose specified in our request, is OK.
 Saying yes for one purpose doesn’t allow us to share your information for other purposes.